 - Focus on a very limited number of question types: literal comprehension, vocabulary-in-context, and structure.
-Remarkably, no actual ELA knowledge (e.g. rhetorical devices, textual styles) is tested.
+Remarkably, no actual ELA content knowledge (e.g. rhetorical devices, genres, styles) is tested.

 - Rely heavily on two-part “evidence” questions, e.g. “Select the answer from the passage that supports the answer to Part A” vs. “Which of the following provides the best evidence for the answer to the previous question?”
 The use of these questions, as well as the questionable definition of “evidence” they entail, is probably the most striking similarity between rSAT and PARCC.
 It is also, I would argue, the hallmark of a “Common Core test.”
 Considering the number of Standards, the obsessive focus on this one particular skill is quite striking.
 But more about that in a little bit.

 - Test simple, straightforward skills in bizarrely and unnecessarily convoluted ways in order to compensate for the absence of substance and give the impression of “rigor,” e.g. “which detail in the passage serves the same function as the answer to Part A?”

 - Include texts that are relatively dense and include some advanced vocabulary, but that are fairly straightforward in terms of structure, tone, and point-of-view: “claim, evidence; claim, evidence,” etc. There is limited use of “they say/I say,” or the type of sophisticated rhetorical maneuvers (irony, dry humor, wordplay) that tend to appear in actual college-level writing.
 That absence is a notable departure from the old version of the SAT and, contrary to claims that these exams test “college readiness,” is actually misaligned with college work.

 Here I’d like to come back to the use of two-part “evidence” questions?”
 Why focus so intensely on that one question type when there are so many different aspects of reading that make up comprehension?